-- 6.1 The Implementation Plan sets out the aims and targets of the LTP4 Strategy, by which the county council will deliver its transport functions and therefore provides a framework for how funding will be prioritised.
+6.1 LTP4 sets out the principles by which the county council will deliver its transport functions and therefore provides a framework for how funding will be prioritised.
 It does not commit the county council to additional funding on transport services; Members will be asked to consider projects on their own merits as they come forward, in the context of overall council budgets agreed annually.
 The capital programme for transport delivery is also set annually.
-External funding will actively be sought to supplement the grant allocations received from government for LTP delivery for improvements and maintenance. - 6.2 Government has indicated that carbon quantification will become a key element of local transport plans.
-However, until Local Transport Plan guidance is issued it is not clear what government is likely to require and it is not proposed to complete the carbon work until the guidance is published.
-Therefore, the spend on this would be deferred until such guidance is published.
+External funding will actively be sought to supplement the grant allocations received from government for LTP delivery for improvements and maintenance.